eurostat/PRost/README.md

-PRestat
+PRost
 =======

-Python and R services to access and handle Eurostat data
+Python and R for official statistics: self-contained services to access and handle _Eurostat_ data
 ---